yothen/Bigo-Open-Api/BIGOLIVEOpenPlatformAccessGuide.md

 Bigolive OAuth2.0 Authorization Login allows Bigolive users to securely login to third-party applications or websites using their Bigolive credentials.
 After the user authorizes the third-party access through OAuth, the third-party application can obtain the user's access_token and use it to access the Bigolive user's basic information.
 Bigolive OAuth2.0 Authorization Login currently supports the authorization_code mode and is suitable for server-side application authorization.
 The overall process of this mode is as follows:

 1. When a third-party initiates an OAuth login authorization request, the OAuth authorization page will be redirected to the third-party website after the user allows the third-party application to access their information, carrying a temporary authorization code parameter.
-2. By using the code parameter along with AppID and AppSecret, access_token can be obtained through the API.
+2. By using the code parameter along with AppID, access_token can be obtained through the API.
 3. By using access_token, platform interface can be requested to obtain user basic data resources or to assist users in achieving basic operations.

 The sequence diagram of access_token as follows：